-Stanford Lacrosse is excited to host a Fall Clinic and 5v5 tournament September 24 for Middle School and High School players.
+Stanford Lacrosse is excited to host a Pac-12 Prospect Day (Stanford & Cal), September 29, for 2020, 2021 & 2022 players along with the Fall Clinic/5v5 tournament, September 30, for Middle School and High School players.
 The day will start off with a one hour clinic with Stanford coaches and then players will play in the tournament.

 Located between San Francisco and San Jose, in the heart of Silicon Valley, Stanford University offers great athletic facilities, excellent coaches, and of course the beautiful Stanford campus.
 Don't wait to register space is limited.

 **Registration is open to any and all entrants, restricted only by age and number**